 Salish Orca is the first of three Salish-class roll on / roll off (Ro-Ro) car and passenger ferries built by Remontowa Shipbuilding for British Columbia Ferry Services (BC Ferries).
-The new Salish-class ferries will replace the ageing Queen of Nanaimo and Queen of Burnaby ferries.
+The new Salish-class ferries replaced the ageing Queen of Nanaimo and Queen of Burnaby ferries.

 In July 2014, BC Ferries placed a $165m contract with Remontowa Shipbuilding to design, construct and outfit three new car and passenger ferries.
 The scope of the contract includes a comprehensive trial programme and delivery of the vessels to the home port.

-The Salish-class vessels were named in the honour of the Coast Salish peoples, the original mariners of the Salish Sea.
+The Salish-class vessels were named in the honour of the Coast Salish people, the original mariners of the Salish Sea.

 Salish-class ferries construction

-The first steel was cut for the Salish Orca ferry in January 2015, and the vessel's keel was laid down in March 2015.
-The vessel departed the shipyard in November 2016, and reached its homeport in British Columbia after a 50-day voyage across a distance of 10,440nmi.
+The first steel was cut for the Salish Orca ferry in January 2015, and the vessel’s keel was laid down in March 2015.
+The vessel departed the shipyard in November 2016 and reached its homeport in British Columbia after a 50-day voyage across a distance of 10,440 nautical miles (nmi).

-A series of dock trails began in February 2017 to verify Salish Orca's interface with docks at BC Ferries terminals.
-The ferry is scheduled to enter service on the Comox-Powell River route in March 2017.
+A series of dock trails began in February 2017 to verify Salish Orca’s interface with docks at BC Ferries terminals.
+The ferry entered service on the Comox-Powell River route in May 2017.

-The second and third ferries in class, Salish Eagle and Salish Raven, are scheduled to enter service with BC Ferries later in 2017.
+The second and third ferries in class, Salish Eagle and Salish Raven, entered service with BC Ferries in June and August 2017 respectively.

 Salish Orca ferry design and features

 Designed by Remontowa Marine Design & Consulting (RMDC), a part of Remontowa Holding, the Salish Orca ferry was built to comply with stringent safety standards.
-The mono-hull vessel is certified by Lloyd's Register and Transport Canada, and features artwork created by Darlene Gait, a Coast Salish artist from Esquimalt Nation.
+The mono-hull vessel is certified by Lloyd’s Register and Transport Canada, as well as features artwork created by Darlene Gait, a Coast Salish artist from Esquimalt Nation.

-The dual-fuel vessel can operate on liquefied natural gas (LNG) or ultra-low sulphur marine diesel.
-The use of natural gas will reduce the vessel's environmental footprint and operating costs.
+The dual-fuel vessel operates on liquefied natural gas (LNG) or ultra-low sulphur marine diesel.
+The use of natural gas reduces the vessel’s environmental footprint and operating costs.

 Salish Orca has a length of 107m, a breadth of 23.5m, and a design draught of 4.65m.
 With a gross tonnage of 8,728t, the vessel can carry 145 vehicles and up to 600 passengers and crew.